nathancarter/weblurch/doc/plan.md

 that must come after.
 Necessarily, the later items are more vague than the earlier ones.

-## Documentation

- * Create a new document called "Project Progress" (`doc/progress.md`) to go along with this one, as a complement to it.
- * Link to both from the main page, and from each to the other.
- * Make the Progress document describe, in plain English, everything that *has* been built already, and why, with links to the source code for the classes that implement the functionality described.
- * It can end with a quick description of the next steps, as a very quick overview of what's in this document, then link to it.

 ## Word Processing Foundation

 ### `LurchEditor`